Yandex Cloud

 }

-Where <output_variables> is the object in which keys match output variables.
+Where <output_variables> is the object where keys match output variables.

-You can use the cURL utility to send REST requests.
+You can use cURL to send REST requests.

 Where: